A generalized PGL(2) Petersson/Bruggeman-Kuznetsov formula for analytic applications: Test functions for supercuspidal representations

 When $i<c_0$, we get from Lemma \ref{Prop:MC} that $v(\det(g))=v(a)=2i-c(\sigma)=2i-2c_0$.
 So it suffices to check that $p^{c_0-i}g \in K'$.
 Indeed from Lemma \ref{Lem:refineSuppPhi}, we get $v(p^{c_0-i}(a+mp^i))\geq 0$.
 From Lemma \ref{Prop:MC} part (ii) we get $v(p^{c_0-i}m)=c_0-i+i-c(\sigma)=-c_0$, $v(p^{c_0-i}p^i)=c_0$, $v(p^{c_0-i})\geq 0$.

-Next suppose that $c(\sigma)$ is odd.
+Next suppose that $c(\sigma)$ is odd, so necessarily $E/F$ is ramified and the character $\theta$ of $E^\times$ for which $\sigma\simeq \pi_\theta$ by compact induction (see Section \ref{compactinductionbackground}) has $c(\theta)$ even.
 In this case the proof of the proposition is an extension of \cite[Lem.\ 5.2]{Hu}.
-Indeed, following the notation and proof there, it suffices to show that for all $g \in G$, not just the elements $g_{a,a'}$ {defined within the proof of loc.\ cit.\ Lemma 5.2.}
+Indeed, begin by recalling the definition of the matrix coefficient $\Phi_{0,0}$ from loc.\ cit.\ Definition 3.18.
+Then, following the notation and proof of loc.\ cit.\ Lemma 5.2, it suffices to show that for all $g \in G$, not just the elements $g_{a,a'}$.

-To see this assertion, recall from \cite[Cor.\ 3.13]{Hu} that $\Phi_{0,0}$ is supported in the subgroup $J = E^\times K_{\mathfrak{A}_2}(c_0)$.
+To see this assertion, recall from \cite[Cor.\ 3.13]{Hu} that $\Phi_{0,0}$ is supported in the subgroup $J = E^\times K_{\mathfrak{A}_2}(c(\theta)/2)$.
 Now, by the structure of the unit group of a $p$-adic field (and using that $E/F$ is ramified), the group has cardinality 2, its two cosets being represented by $1$ and $\varpi_E$.
-Therefore, we have for $B^1 = U_E(1) K_{\mathfrak{A}_2}(c_0)$ that Finally, note that $ZB^1 \subseteq ZK$ but the other coset is disjoint from $ZK$.
+Therefore, we have for $B^1 = U_E(1) K_{\mathfrak{A}_2}(c(\theta)/2)$ that Finally, note that $ZB^1 \subseteq ZK$ but the other coset is disjoint from $ZK$.
 This proves the 2nd assertion of the proposition. \end{proof} \begin{proof}[Proof of Theorem \ref{cor:SpecAssumption_supercuspidal}] Given Proposition \ref{MxCoeffSpectralAssumption}, essentially all that remains to prove the Theorem is to compute $\|\Phi|_{ZK'}\|_2^2$.